LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 - General denial in Answer was ineffective, where PPI admitted ownership of the fork lift.
 - As a result of ineffective denial, and failure to correct it for over two years, PPI is deemed to have admitted _both_ that it owned the fork lift (which was actually true) _and_ that the operator was employed by and working for PPI at the time of the accident (which was not actually true).
 - Court assusmed there was no bad faith, but concluded that "principles of equity require that defendant be estopped from denying agency because, otherwise, its inaccurate statements and statements in the record, which it knew (or had the means of knowing within its control) were inaccurate, will have deprived plaintiff of his right of action."
 	- If defendant had answered properly, plaintiff could have sued CCI instead.
 	- N.B.
 Under FRCP Rule 15(c)(1)(C), plaintiff might still be able to amend the complaint to substitute CCI for PPI as the defendant.
 	- CCI had knowledge of the suit within the requisite time.
 	- But this case pre-dates the addition of Rule 15(c)(1)(C), so that wasn't an option.
 	- Court notes that PPI and CCI are both insured by same company, which will pay any judgment in any event, so there's no real prejudice in requiring PPI to proceed as defendant.

 ## Affirmative Defenses

-#### Rule 8(c)
+#### Rule 8

+> (c) Affirmative Defenses.

+> > (1) In General.
+In responding to a pleading, a party must affirmatively state any avoidance or affirmative defense …

+- Rule 8(b) lists commmon affirmative defenses
+	- The applicable (state or federal) law may recognize others
-- Affirmative defenses are waived if not raised with answer
+- Affirmative defenses may be waived if not raised with answer
-  - But defendant may be able to amend
+	- Defendant may be able to amend the answer to add affirmative defenses
 - Substance over form
 	- Mistaken designation of defense as counterclaim (or vice versa) is ok